skywarth/vite-github-pages-deployer/README.md

 ### `public_base_path` (optional)
 `Type: string`

-Public base path string for vite/vue, this affects the routing, history and asset links.
+[Public base path](https://vitejs.dev/guide/build.html#public-base-path) string for Vite, this affects the routing, history and asset links.
 Make sure to provide appropriately since Github Pages stores your app in a directory under a subdomain.
 If you plan on deploying to alternative platform such as Vercel, you should simply provide `/`.

 Under normal circumstances, you don't need to provide/override this parameter, action will set it to your repo name appropriately.